The home financing process involves a lot of new terminology. Let's break down some common words and phrases.

 Some lenders include a rate cap with their rate locks.
 These caps give lenders the ability to give borrowers a slightly higher interest rate if rates rise considerably before closing.

 This is a lending standard unique to VA loans.
-Residual income is the amount of money a borrower retains each month after covering all monthly debts and obligations.
-Veterans must hit a minimum level of residual income (depending on geography and family size) in order to satisfy VA requirements.
+Residual income is the amount of money a borrower has left over each month after covering all their major monthly debts and obligations.
+The VA wants to see veterans have a minimum amount residual income, which can vary depending on the size of your family and where in the country you're buying.

 This stands for Real Estate Settlement and Procedures Act, a 1974 law that increased transparency and disclosures involving the home-buying process.
 The loan application paperwork is sometimes lumped together as RESPA documents or RESPA packets.
 Lenders have three days to send you the paperwork once they've pulled your credit.